-In EDGE, the APR on an ARM is determined in part by which scenario you choose for the adjustments.
+In MC, the APR on an ARM is determined in part by which scenario you choose for the adjustments.

 In a Best Case Scenario the Interest Rate will move to (Index + Margin) at the First Adjustment.
 It will then stay at that rate for the entire life of the loan.
 This option typically presents a low APR (often lower than the note rate) because the maximum amount of payments on the loan will be at the lowest rate.
 This is the one you should use if you need to match the APR to your LOS.
 For compliance though, make sure to note the max payment somewhere in the more info sections in the presentation screens.